-The meetings can consist solely of independent directors or can also include independent kansayaku 12 .
+The meetings can consist solely of independent directors or can also include independent kansayaku.

-4.8.2 Independent directors should endeavor to establish a framework for communicating with the management, and for cooperating with kansayaku or the kansayaku board, for example, by appointing the lead independent director from among themselves.
+4.8.2 Independent directors should endeavor to establish a framework for communicating with the management and for cooperating with kansayaku or the kansayaku board by, for example, appointing the lead independent director from among themselves.